Preservice Teacher Programs

 ATTENTION PRESERVICE TEACHERS:

-If you are a PRESERVICE teacher, you can take advantage of
+If you are a PRESERVICE teacher (without

-E-mail or call Connie
+Membership, please email or call Connie

 The California Department of Education has an excellent online

 has credentialing and job information as well as an interactive

 Teaching Science link on the home page to get answers

 to your specific questions about science teaching. http://www.teachcalifornia.org.